FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/k8s/README.md

 **Workflows supporting this plug-in step:**

- * Command
+ * Command workflows
- * Change Request Completion
+ * Completion workflows for a change request
- * Service Completion
+ * Completion workflows for a service
- * Custom Component Completion
+ * Completion workflows for a custom component

 **Inputs:**

 - Step Name: Input field for the name of the step
 - Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
 - Rules File: (Optional) Input field for the path to a rule configuration file.
-If this input is omitted, the default set of rules is used. (default-best-practices-rules.yaml can be downloaded from the same location as this plug-in step package.)
+If this input is omitted, the default set of rules is used. (`default-best-practices-rules.yaml` can be downloaded from the same location as this plug-in step package.)

 ### Kubernetes Deploy Resource